My First (Self-Published) Project is Now Available!

 At times, I must consider whether to take action against those who express hate or exclusion of me when they learn that I am an atheist.
 Sadly, there are times when I must take formal action to protect myself when people threaten to do harm to my person because I am a woman or for any other reason.
 There are some forms of disrespect and disregard that I simply do not tolerate.
 However, when my person or my mental health are not in danger or under threat, I have overcome abusive and hateful encounters by focusing on my breathing and on what I am feeling.
 Aside from the use of external assistance for protection from an abuser, like a restraining order, breathing has empowered me to keep my mental health in tact.

 I am also usually willing to listen to others even with they have false or wrong perceptions, such as the false belief that an atheist does not have morals or has an alleged allegiance to an alleged being that is called “the devil”.
 For the record, I do not believe in any gods or supernatural beings, including the one that is called “the devil.”
-As long as it is clear to me that a person is not acting to disrespect, devalue, or harm me, I am willing to entertain a conversation about what it means to be an atheist for the sake of definition.
-But, it usually does not go much further than that.
+As long as it is clear to me that a person is not acting willfully to disrespect, devalue, or harm me, I am willing to entertain a conversation about what it means to be an atheist for the sake of definition.
+But, these interactions usually do not go much further than that.

 I am very thankful for what I have learned about the power of mindful breathing from the teachings of Thich Nhat Hahn.
 A few years ago, I became intrigued by the Buddhist notion of the “bodhisattva.”
 A bodhisattva is more than an enlightened person.
 In the words of Thich Nhat Hahn, a bodhisattva is someone who “will allow another person to empty their heart,” even when that person has wrong perceptions or hurtful things to say.
 A couple of years ago, I began to incorporate the way of the bodhisattva in to my day-to-day interactions.
 When presented with the opportunity to listen, I allow the people that I love who intentionally make wrong or false things to empty their hearts, to an extent.

-In the words of Dr. Cornel West, I want to be like a “wounded healer, not like a wounded hurter,” because although repeatedly wounded or hurt or abandoned by many, worldwide black and brown people have taught the world how to heal, and we have done it through the unapologetic and authentic embrace of our heritage or cultural identity; through the creation of the literary and musical art forms such as the blues, jazz, and gospel music, for instance.
-Indeed, I have come from a people that has survived unthinkable hate and rejection simply because of the color of their skin, and some of us have nonetheless created numerous forms of beauty in the world.
+Perhaps, as Dr. Cornel West would say, I want to be like a “wounded healer, not like a wounded hurter,” because although repeatedly wounded or hurt or abandoned by many worldwide, black and brown people have taught the world how to heal, and we have done it through the unapologetic and authentic embrace of our heritage or cultural identity; through the creation of the literary and musical art forms such as the blues, jazz, and gospel music, for instance.
+Indeed, I have come from a people that have survived unthinkable hate and rejection simply because of the color of their skin, and yet have nonetheless created all kinds of beauty in the world.

 When I was in elementary school, I observed the elders in my life live mindfully and in silence.
 For a short while, one of my siblings and I walked a short distance (less than a mile) to the babysitter’s house everyday when school let out until our mother could come to pick us up when she got off work.
 My babysitter went by the name of Bachi (I have no idea how to spell it) and we called her husband, Granddad.
 Granddad was a chauffer for a living and they lived a quiet, simple life taking care of their children, grandchildren and other peoples’ children, like my siblings and me.
-Bachi was very sweet to us; she always provided us with something good to eat (a habit that I tend to do whenever I have visitors).
-Granddad did not say very much; most of the time he moved without uttering too many words, but he almost always managed to smile at us.
-When he arrived home daily, he sat in his chair amongst us (there was only one living room); usually he fell asleep while we all sat and watch television.
-The memory of Bachi and Granddad is memorable to me because they taught me the importance of quiet dignity and the significance of living simply and with meaning.
-Their house was full of children and love.

 If you have not done so already, I hope that you use this new year to come to a better understanding of who you are and where you came from.
 You can do this by looking at the way you value yourself and by the way that you treat others, everyday.
 If you were taught by the people who raised you to truly value and respect yourself and others, that will help you to answer the question who do you think you are?
 On the other hand, if you were taught to devalue yourself and others, that is probably who you will be, everyday, unless you do something – yourself – to change that, because who you think you are has an awful lot to do with where you come from, how you grew up, and of all the people and places that made you who you are today.